 Even if you’ve gone on several RV trips in rental vehicles, you may find yourself dealing with a few curve balls once you’re in the market to purchase.
 Although RV travel itself is fairly simple and accessible, there’s just a lot to know about these unique vacation vehicles!

-So if you’re finding yourself a little bit overwhelmed, don’t sweat it; we were all beginners at the beginning.
-That’s why we’ve put together this post outlining a few things you might not know about RV ownership.
+So if you’re finding yourself a little bit overwhelmed, don’t sweat it; we were all beginners at so point.
+That’s why we’ve put together this post outlining a few things you might not know about owning an RV.
 (Don’t worry; you’ll still be subject to ample surprises.
 That’s just how the #RVlife works!)

 Ready to buy an RV?
 Not so fast!
 Here’s what you need to know before you get out your checkbook.